azalea-rs/azalea/README.md

 ## Plugins

 Azalea has support for Bevy plugins, which can significantly alter its functionality.
-Here's some plugins you may find useful:
+Here are some plugins that you may find useful:

 -   [azalea-rs/azalea-viaversion](https://github.com/azalea-rs/azalea-viaversion) - Multi-version compatibility for your Azalea bots using ViaProxy.
 -   [azalea-rs/azalea-hax](https://github.com/azalea-rs/azalea-hax) - Anti-knockback.